knyghty/deps/draft/accessibility-team.rst

 An alternative is to go on as usual, leaving accessibility in the hands of individual contributors when writing and reviewing code.
-However, given the accessibility issues that exist in the Djago admin and on the `Django website <https://www.djangoproject.com/>`__, this doesn't seem to be enough.
+However, given the accessibility issues that exist in the Django admin and on the `Django website <https://www.djangoproject.com/>`__, this doesn't seem to be enough.

 Another option is to implement some basic standards, such as conforming to WCAG and setting up a CI to test.
 This approach is better than nothing but it lacks a clear process for deciding on these.
-Ongoing maintenence would also be necessary to keep any CI or other tooling up to date with Django's code, along with manual audits - as
+Ongoing maintenance would also be necessary to keep any CI or other tooling up to date with Django's code, along with manual audits - as
 `automatic processes cannot find every issue <https://alphagov.github.io/accessibility-tool-audit/>`_